nickloewen/tocdoc/readme.md

 (The current stylesheet assumes that your first H1 will be followed by a byline, a horizontal rule, and the first chapter, with no additional content.)

-For `contents.md`, use a regular markdown lists.
+For `contents.md`, use a regular markdown list.
 You can use an H2 to add a heading.
-(Any other markdown will also work, it's just not covered by the stylesheet.)
+(Other markdown will also work, it's just not covered by the stylesheet.)

-##